SergM2014/charkiv-test1/README.md

  In my opinion, the architecture is good designed.

 Ajax request is used, exactly fetch(). no complete reload of page. the query results are returned from server to special div to be presented.

 Message system is represented.
-If request is successful and the datas are return successful y, is the success message. if request is failed from some reasons, so it is an alarm message.
+If request is successful and the datas are return successfully, is the success message. if request is failed from some reasons, so it is an alarm message.

+check if all inputs are empty - throw validation Exception, at least one input field should have a value

 front end is implemented on plain js and bootstap css file.